Post Author: Michal Czekanski

 Please introduce yourself

-I love create dark whimsical romantic pictures with textured look, dominated by strong colors.
-My goal is find a speck of magic in every woman and turn it to bonfire to light a beautiful vessel of human body from within.
-I am glad I can provide women opportunity to turn their dreams into reality, step into wonderland with me to really cherish their beauty and femininity.
+"I love creating dark whimsical romantic pictures with textured looks, dominated by strong colors.
+My goal is to find a speck of magic in every woman and turn it into a bonfire to light a beautiful vessel of the human body from within.
+I am glad I can provide women the opportunity to turn their dreams into reality and step into wonderland with me to really cherish their beauty and femininity."

-Maria Mirage selfportrait Autumn fairy
+Maria Mirage self-portrait Autumn fairy

 Pictured: Self-portrait by Maria Mirage

-I am very connected with nature and do my photography only outdoor with natural light, I even converted my back garden into my studio with allow me create illusion of outdoor but give my models comfortable environment.
+"I am very connected with nature and do my photography only outdoors with natural light, I even converted my back garden into my studio which allows me to create the illusion of the outdoors but gives my models a comfortable environment."

-I can create enchanted forest with fog machine.
-I even learned to create "magical lake" out of pond liner and boxes so I can do all my water photography in my garden.
+"I can create an enchanted forest with a fog machine.
+I even learned to create a "magical lake" out of pond liners and boxes so I can do all my water photography in my garden."

-To be able transform people into fairy personages for many years I am collecting costumes, I am also a designer so I making costumes and accessories.
-I have very hand-on approach I glue, sew costumes, and creating decoration for my garden.
-Car-boots, charity shops and craft stores are places where I get very inspired.
-It feel good to give things second life, to re-birth.
+"To be able to transform people into fairy personages for many years, I am collecting costumes, I am also a designer, so I make costumes and accessories.
+I have a very hands-on approach.
+I glue, sew costumes, and create decorations for my garden.
+Car boots, charity shops, and craft stores are places where I get very inspired.
+It feels good to give things a second life, to re-birth."

 Maria Mirage behind the scenes